Learning and Information in Stochastic Networks and Queues: Blackwell Approachability and MaxWeight.

 \subsection{Stability and Approachability in MaxWeight}

 A classical approach to scheduling in queueing networks is the MaxWeight algorithm, which was first introduced in the seminal work of \cite{tassiulas1990stability}.
 In that paper, it is proved that the MaxWeight scheduling algorithm has the property of stabilizing a queueing network whenever it is possible to construct a stabilizing policy -- a statement that is somewhat similar to the statement of Blackwell's result.
+Moreover, \cite{neely2008fairness} extends the framework to the optimization of different utility function objectives and \cite{neely2010universal} extends the framework to adversarial arrivals.
 Below we discuss how MaxWeight can be interpreted as special case of Blackwell's policy \eqref{dRa}.
 Thus the desirable stability properties of MaxWeight can be seen as a consequence of approachability.

 Below, we present the queueing network setting and the MaxWeight policy.
 Afterwards we present the main stability result for MaxWeight; a proof of the result is provided in the appendix.
 Following this, we make the connection with Blackwell's Approachability Theorem.